open-dis/dis-tutorial/Combat.md

 ### Types of Combat Interactions

 There are several types of combat we can engage in, including direct fire and indirect fire missions.
-The PDUs are filled out differenty dependig on the type of combat.
+The PDUs are filled out differenty depending on the type of combat.

 #### Direct Fire with Ballistic Weapons
 In DIS the protocol's rules for shooting have several scenarios.
 The primary case, or at least the one everyone thinks of first, is direct fire using ballistic weapons, such as a tank gun or a rifle.
 A virtual simulation participant has an opponent in view, and shoots.
 The shooter's simulation issues a fire PDU, and the simulation models the shot as a ballistic event.
 The round(s) impact according to the simulation, and the simulation issues a detonation PDU.
 The targeted entity and any other entities that may be interested examine the detonation PDU and assess damage to themselves.

 The fire PDU contains: